 At the end of an absolute divorce proceeding, the Court enters an order ending the marriage.
 There is a discovery phase, which allows both sides to ask and provide relevant information to the other side.
 If the case is tried, a judge or magistrate hears the evidence and makes decisions about issues like child custody, alimony, child support, and division of assets.
 Alternatively, the parties can come to an agreement on the issues and enter into a separation agreement.
 The terms are then finalized in an absolute divorce decree.

-There are two categories of grounds, one of which must be alleged in a complaint for divorce: no-fault, in which one spouse files stating that the parties have irreconcilable differences necessitating a divorce, and fault-based, in which one spouse can file for divorce based on the other spouse’s actions (like adultery, desertion, or excessive vicious conduct).
+There are two categories of grounds, one of which must be alleged in a complaint for divorce: no-fault, in which one spouse files stating that the parties have been apart for a lengthy period (normally at least 12 months) or the parties have resolved all issues (aka "Mutual Consent Divorce"), and fault-based, in which one spouse can file for divorce based on the other spouse's actions (frequently based on adultery, desertion, or excessive vicious conduct, etc).
 All states offer fault-based divorces, while most states offer grounds for no-fault divorces based on residency requirements.
 For example, Maryland provides for a divorce to be entered based on the no-fault grounds of “mutual consent.”

 What is an “annulment”?